IssacDowling/1gpupassvm/README.md

 **If your VGA and AUDIO devices are in the same group as other stuff, not good... but I can help!
 Head to the end of this guide, it's for you**

-Note the characters (e.g. 2b:00.0) preceeding your "VGA compatible controller" (gpu), and its corresponding audio device.
+Note the characters (e.g: 2b:00.0) preceeding your "VGA compatible controller" (gpu), and its corresponding audio device for later.

 ## Editing files
 Run